+UE or network requested MA PDU Session Modification is triggered in the following cases: QoS Flow creation/modification (including GBR QoS Flow movement) or update of ATSSS rules and/or N4 rules.
+Monitoring the the success and fail cause can help operators find root cause and optimize the MA PDU Session modification.

 The MA PDU session release procedure is used to release the MA PDU Session, or release the MA PDU Session over a single access.
 The MA PDU Session Release over a single access may be triggered by the network due to e.g. when the UE is deregistered over an access or when the S-NSSAI of the MA PDU Session is no longer in the Allowed NSSAI over an access.
 Monitoring the access type over which the MA PDU session is requested to be released can help operators to optimize the traffic distribution across various accesses.